jmbielejeski/weekend-sql-to-do-list/INSTRUCTIONS.md

 ### Create a Database

-- [] Be sure to create a new database through Postico.
+- [x] Be sure to create a new database through Postico.
 Use the name `weekend-to-do-app`.
 You will need to use this name in your database connection configuration on your server.

 ### Database Structure

-- [] Please include a `database.sql` text file in your repo
+- [x] Please include a `database.sql` text file in your repo
-  - [] includes all of your `CREATE TABLE` queries.
+  - [x] includes all of your `CREATE TABLE` queries.
 This is so we can re-create your database while testing your app.

 ## Stretch Goals

-For each of your strech goals, you will be practicing git branching.
+For each of your stretch goals, you will be practicing git branching.
 Please refer to the branching notes for a reminder on commands.
 Each branch will be merged into master using `--no-ff`.
 This will allow us to see that you branched your feature when you turn in your code.

 - `feature-styling-bootstrap`

   - [ ] Add Bootstrap to the front end and style it up!
-    - [] Buttons -- make the creation buttons and completion buttons green and the delete red.
+    - [x] Buttons -- make the creation buttons and completion buttons green and the delete red.
     - [] Inputs -- make your text inputs styled in the bootstrap way
     - [] Responsive -- make your app responsive to different screen sizes -- check out the [Layout](https://getbootstrap.com/docs/4.1/layout/overview/) section